Skip to Content

 They are going to carry it back to the queen or to their larvae and you will be able to spot exactly where they are heading.
 You can use sweets or mealworms as bait because ants love both of these.

-Then you can use baits that are prepared with boric acid, which is a highly potent chemical that can kill ants right away.
+Then, you can use baits that are prepared with boric acid, which is a highly potent chemical that can kill ants right away.

-It is also very important that you keep the bait out of reach of children or your pets.
+It is also important that you keep the bait out of reach of children or your pets.
 Boric acid can be quite harmful in the right hands.
 Make sure that you follow the instructions mentioned on the bait as well.

 Commercially available ant baits are incredibly effective if used correctly and will help you get rid of the infestation quickly.